Eliasmgprado/GeologicalComplexity_SMOTE/README.md

 ## Methodology
 ![Geological Complexity Methodology](https://github.com/Eliasmgprado/GeologicalComplexity_SMOTE/blob/master/GeologicalComplexity/imgs/Hodkiewicz.png)

+The algorithm used for calculating geological complexity was written in Python 3 by Elias Martins Guerra Prado.
+The algorithm is based on the program developed by Stephan Gardoll, published in Hodkiewicz (2003), to compute fractal dimension, which is based on the box-counting methodology of Hirata (1989).
+The advantage of this implementation compared to others is that the box-counting calculus is done using matrices (rasters) instead of spatial vectors, considerably reducing the time to compute the fractal dimension for each pixel.

+A brief description of the input parameters is given below:
+1. Polygon shapefile with work area boundaries.
+This polygon defines the limits of the geological complexity map.
+2. Grid spacing.
+Distance between the points of the fractal dimension grid.
+The location of each point of the grid defines the center of a fractal box.
+In this study, there is a 5 km spacing between grid points.
+3. Polyline shapefile with geological contacts and/or faults/fractures.
+These linear features are sampled by the box-counting method to measure the fractal dimension.
+In this study, both geological contacts and faults/fractures were used.
+4. Initial box size around each grid point.
+The initial pixel size used to rasterize the input line features.
+In this study, a 5 km initial box size was used.
+5. Number of box count levels calculated.
+The number of times the initial pixel size will be halved.
+In this study, a five-level box count was used, resulting in box sizes of 5 km, 2.5 km, 1.25 km and 0.625 km

+The program output is a raster produced by the interpolation of the fractal dimension for each grid point.
+The interpolation is done using a two-dimensional minimum curvature spline technique (the resulting surface passes precisely through the input points).
+To compute the geological complexity the algorithm uses the following procedure:
+1. First, the work area shapefile (input #1) is transformed into a raster with a pixel size equal to the grid spacing (input #2).
+2. The work area raster is then converted to a point shapefile, where each point is placed in the center of each pixel.
+This shapefile is used as the grid for computing the fractal dimensions.
+3. Then, the input line features (input parameter #3) is transformed into a binary raster, where pixels with value 1 indicate the presence of a feature.
+One raster is created for each box count level (input #5).
+The pixel size of the first raster is equal to the initial box size parameter (input #4).
+The pixel size of the other raster files is calculated by halving the initial pixel size N-1 times, where N is the number of box count levels (input #5).
+4. The fractal dimension for each point of the grid is then determined by computing the sum of the pixels inside a square window, with side equal to two times the initial box size (input #4), centered at the grid point.
+5. To determine the fractal dimension at each pixel, the slope of the line on a log-log plot of box size (pixel size) and box count result (sum of pixels for each pixel size).
+The value of the fractal dimension is then assigned to the corresponding grid point.
+6. Finally, the fractal dimension grid is interpolated using a spline function.

 ### References
 - Ford, A., Blenkinsop, T.G., 2008.
 Evaluating geological complexity and complexity gradients as controls on copper mineralisation, Mt Isa Inlier.
 Aust.
 J. Earth Sci.
 55, 13–23.
 - Hodkiewicz, P., 2003, The Interplay Between Physical and Chemical Processes in the Formation of World-Class Orogenic Gold Deposits in the Eastern Goldfields Province, Western Australia.